Anuja-Kale/Normalization/README.md

 2. Clone this repository.
 3. Navigate to the repository directory in your terminal.
 4. Run `jupyter notebook` and open `Database Normalization.ipynb`.

-## Contributing

-Feel free to fork this repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.

-## Contact

-For any further queries, please reach out to me at [kale.an@northeastern.edu](mailto:kale.an@northeastern.edu).